sinankalkan/CENG501-Spring2021/project_BarutcuDemir/readme.md

 # 1. Introduction

-[This paper](https://openreview.net/pdf?id=rcQdycl0zyk) was published as a conference paper at ICLR 2021 by Zhang et al. It was among the 8 Outstanding Papers selected by ICLR organizers out of the 860 papers submitted to the conference.
+[This paper](https://openreview.net/pdf?id=rcQdycl0zyk) was published as a conference paper at ICLR 2021 by Zhang et al (2021).
+It was among the 8 Outstanding Papers selected by ICLR organizers out of the 860 papers submitted to the conference.

 Although the paper's title is intimidating, the main idea behind it is easy to understand.
 It builds up on top of the work by Parcollet ([2018](https://hal.archives-ouvertes.fr/hal-02107611/document), [2019](https://core.ac.uk/download/pdf/217859026.pdf)) and Tay ([2019](https://arxiv.org/pdf/1906.04393.pdf)).
 These papers propose various quaternion networks, which greatly reduce the number of parameters while attaining similar performances with their ordinary counterparts.